pedro17pedroo/tatucloudfile/replit.md

 # Recent Changes

+## Project Migration to Replit Environment (August 19, 2025)
+- Migrated from Replit Agent environment to standard Replit environment
+- Updated database configuration from Neon serverless to standard PostgreSQL
+- Installed required dependencies and verified application startup
+- Application successfully running on port 5000 with full functionality

 ## 3-Step Registration with OTP Verification (August 19, 2025)
 - **CRITICAL RULE**: All users (except admins) must have a plan assigned - no users without plans allowed
 - Removed modal registration from landing page and created dedicated 3-step registration flow: